cosmos/ibc-go/docs/migrations/v6-to-v7.md

 ## Solomachine

 The `06-solomachine` client implementation has been simplified in ibc-go/v7.
-In place store migrations have been added to migrate solomachine clients from `v2` to `v3`.
+In-place store migrations have been added to migrate solomachine clients from `v2` to `v3`.

 ### `ClientState`